VMware ESXI 6.5.0d Release Notes

 esxcli software profile install -p ESXi-6.5.0-20170404001-standard -d https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml

-Wait time depending mostly on the the speed of the ESXi's connection to the internet, and a little on the speed of the storage media that ESXi is installed on.
+install, details below.
+Thanks Douglas!
+Wait time for the successful install depending mostly on the the speed of the ESXi's connection to the internet, and a little on the speed of the storage media that ESXi is installed on.

-- If you have Xeon D X552/X557, to regain 10GbE driver VIB that works, consider using the easy one-liner fix described below, but note that I have not yet tested doing this before the reboot.
+- If you have Xeon D X552/X557, to regain 10GbE driver VIB that works, consider using the easy one-liner fix described below.
+While I have not yet tested doing this before the reboot, Alastair did, and kindly left a comment below, noting that it worked fine.

 - Firewall disallow outbound http requests - Paste the line below into into your SSH session: